keiraqz/anomaly-detection/README.md

 ### Spark Application
 The code is organized to run as a Spark Application.
+The application does "offline training" (Spark) and "online learning" (Spark Streaming).

 **Training**: Training is run as a batch job.
 To compile and run, go to folder <a href= "https://github.com/keiraqz/anomaly-detection/tree/master/spark-train" target="_blank">spark-train</a> and run: